SEARCH & FIND

 Tell us your daily routine

 I always have cereal for breakfast and choose what I want to wear for the day.
-I travel to my gallery on Pall Mall and work there twice a week on Wednesdays and Fridays.
-Sometimes I work on commissions, give interviews for film crews.
-A lot of people come to see my gallery and my work.
-Sometimes they invite me for events and I get to wear my dinner suit.
+I travel to my gallery on Pall Mall and draw there in my studio a few days a week.
+Sometimes I work on commissions and give interviews for film crews.
+A lot of people come to see my work in the gallery.
+Sometimes I get invited to events and I get to wear my dinner suit.
 I often travel abroad as well.
 Other days I go to my college to use their print room working on new ideas.
-Once a week I play the piano and on Tuesdays I do my shopping.
-I travel on my own in London.

 What do you consider the highest and lowest moments of your art career?